-Both the USEPA and the CDPH adopted what are known as Best Available Technologies (BATs) which are the best methods of reducing contaminant levels to the MCL.
+Both the USEPA and the SWRCB adopted what are known as Best Available Technologies (BATs) which are the best methods of reducing contaminant levels to the MCL.
 Costs can be estimated for such technologies.
 However, since many PHGs and MCLGs are set much lower than the MCL, it is not always possible or feasible to determine what treatment is needed to further reduce a constituent downward to or near the PHG or MCLG, many of which are set at zero.
-Estimating the costs to reduce a constituent to zero is difficult, if not impossible because it is not possible to verify by analytical means that the level has been lowered to zero.
+Estimating the costs to reduce a constituent to zero is difficult, if not impossible, because it is not possible to verify by analytical means that the level has been lowered to zero.
 In some cases, installing treatment to try and further reduce very low levels of one constituent may have adverse effects on other aspects of water quality.
+The costs estimated below do not include engineering, environmental, or construction costs.